 If you suspect that your ex is manipulating your child and making disparaging comments about you in front of your child, it is important that you act right away.
 If you have an informal custody arrangement, you should hire an experienced Montclair Parental Alienation Lawyer to help you obtain a formal order that sets forth parenting time, and that determines physical custody of your child.
 A formal order can help ensure that you have designated time to spend with your child.

 If your ex violates the custody order, they can be subject to sanctions.
 These sanctions can include requirements that your ex pays for your court costs and attorney’s fees, that they pay for family counselling sessions, and that they attend their own therapy sessions or parenting classes.
 In addition to sanctions, a judge can also make either temporary or permanent changes to the custody order as long as they are made in the best interest of the child.
 These modifications can include changing which parent has primary custody of the child and changing the location of where a child is picked up or dropped off.
 A judge can also order compensatory parenting time which essentially is make-up visitation time if the judge determines that your ex prevented you from seeing your child for an unreasonable amount of time.

 Contact the Skilled and Knowledgeable Montclair Divorce Attorneys at Aretsky Law Group, P.C., Today

 Is your spouse manipulating your child and/or making disparaging comments about you to your child?
 Is your relationship with your child suffering as a result?
 If so, contact the Aretsky Law Group, P.C, today.
 Our attorneys have the knowledge and the resources that are necessary to assist you with your parental alienation situation.
-Contact Aretsky Law Group, P.C. by calling 1-800-537-4154 to discuss your case and schedule a free consultation at our Montclair, N.J. meeting location by appointment only.
+Contact Aretsky Law Group, P.C. by calling 1-800-537-4154 to discuss your case and schedule a Consultation at our Montclair, N.J. meeting location by appointment only.